 No matter which terminal you arrive in remember to:

-Follow the signs or airport employees for where you are suppose to go.
+- Follow the signs or airport employees for where you are supposed to go.

 When going through passport control you will need your passport that must be valid for at least 6 months from the time you enter the country and your Cuban visa filled out.